tetra-framework/tetra/docs/reactive-components.md

 See the [Reactive Models](reactive-models.md) section for more information.

+## Online/offline Status

+Tetra provides a built-in mechanism to track the online/offline status of the client, which is especially useful for reactive components.

+See the [Online Status](online-status.md) section for more information.

 ## Component Dispatcher

 Use `ComponentDispatcher` to push updates from anywhere in your Django application (e.g., in views, tasks, or signals).
-The dispatcher is called asynchronously, and needs to be wrapped in an async context manager if called from a sync function.
+The dispatcher is called asynchronously and needs to be wrapped in an async context manager if called from a sync function.

 ```python
 from tetra.dispatcher import ComponentDispatcher